The Ilford HP5 Plus 400 Film Review | Black & White Film Stock

 Personally, HP5 Plus feels like a trusty old friend at this point.
 When HP5 is in my camera, I know I’m using a film I can rely on.
 I don’t have to worry if I overexposed the shot a bit.
 In general, shooting in black and white is a different experience than shooting in color in that you are not guided by the colors in front of you as much as you are by composition.
 I understand that composition plays a role in color photography, too, but black and white strips you of the ability to distract the viewer from a messy composition.
 If your composition is off in a black-and-white photo, it’s obvious.
 Perhaps that’s part of the thrill of black and white photography?

 This stock works wonders for both landscapes and portraits.
-Its forgiving nature allows me to feel confident that my exposures will almost always come out how they should, so instead of worrying about if the film will do its job, I can just focus on the task at hand: nailing the composition.
-It is especially helpful to have a reliable film when you’re a portrait photographer.
-There are so many moving parts in a portrait shoot; perhaps the most distracting element is the social aspect.
+Its forgiving nature allows me to feel confident that my exposures will almost always come out how they should, so instead of worrying about whether the film will do its job, I can focus on the task at hand: nailing the composition.
+It is conducive to having a reliable film when you’re a portrait photographer.
+A portrait shoot has so many moving parts; perhaps the most distracting element is the social aspect.
 You want your subject to feel comfortable, you want your rapport to be natural, you don’t have time to think about if your film stock is one you can trust!
 HP5 to the rescue.

 What We Rate